 This is applied in photography.

-In photography, black define as a part of a photo which is lack of brightness and because of that, there is low information or none that can be recorded and seen visually.
+In photography, black is defined as a part of a photo which is lacking brightness and because of that, there is low information or none that can be recorded and seen visually.

 What To Do With It?